brianhouse/braid/PLAN.md

 right. embedded shifts in set are a bad idea.

 hack for now -- is to always enclose tweens in a repeat or something)

+//

+- why was doafter necessary?
+- v1.set([1, 3, 5, 7], [2, 4, 2]).repeat(4).endwith(lambda v: v.set([1])).repeat() <- kind of wants to repeat the whole sequence?

+doafter is kind of for fills
+afterevery(n, f)

+but is that redundant with sequence?

+have to ask, does sequence suck? it's for writing complex compositions. there's a lot of todos, here

+is this syntax unreal?

+the chain syntax is just a way to avoid multiple statements.

+/

+complex compositions like accumulative rhythms, which was important when I was doing through-compositions